WhatsApp/stickers/.github/ISSUE_TEMPLATE/general.md

+---
+name: General issue
+about: Template for general issues, which are not specific to Android or iOS
+---
 <!--
 Only use the GitHub Issues section if you discovered issues with the code itself.
 Do not mistake the Issues page as a help desk.
 You can ask for help at [Stack Overflow](https://stackoverflow.com/).
 -->